Tim Naish: Awards and honours

-In the 2010 New Year Honours, Naish was awarded the New Zealand Antarctic Medal for services to Antarctic climate science.
+In the 2010 New Year Honours, Naish was awarded the New Zealand Antarctic Medal, for services to Antarctic climate science.
 For his research on Antarctica's response to climate change over time and the role of melting ice sheets on sea levels, he was awarded The Tinker-Muse Prize for Science and Policy in Antarctica in 2014.

 On 3 November 2014, Naish was elected as Fellow of the Royal Society of New Zealand.
-Identified as one of New Zealand's top researchers and scientific scholars, Naish said:"I'm very humbled to receive this recognition; it is a huge honour as a scientist in New Zealand.
-It's more than a personal thing—research has and always will be collaborative and this award reflects a whole group both nationally and internationally."
+Identified as one of New Zealand's top researchers and scientific scholars, Naish said:I'm very humbled to receive this recognition; it is a huge honour as a scientist in New Zealand.
+It's more than a personal thing—research has and always will be collaborative and this award reflects a whole group both nationally and internationally.

 Naish was one of a team of geologists, glaciologists and social scientists that won the 2019 Prime Minister's Science Prize for their work on the impact of Antarctica's ice sheets melting on global sea levels.
-Naish was the team leader and another member, Dr Richard Levy from GNS Science and Victoria University of Wellington credited him with "bringing together scientists and experts to ensure the project's success."
+Naish was the team leader and another member, Richard Levy from GNS Science and Victoria University of Wellington credited him with "bringing together scientists and experts to ensure the project's success".

 Public policy positions

-In 2002, between 31 January and 7 March when the Antarctica's Larsen B ice shelf collapsed and broke up, Naish warned that the ice shelf of Weddell Sea was imperilled, and if the temperature rose by 3°C, the ice shelves of Antarctica could become thinner.
+In 2002, between 31 January and 7 March when the Antarctica's Larsen B ice shelf collapsed and broke up, Naish warned that the ice shelf of Weddell Sea was imperiled, and if the temperature rose by 3°C, the ice shelves of Antarctica could become thinner.
 In 2009 there was a threat to sea levels from melting ice when the Wilkins ice shelf in Antarctica was in danger of breaking up.
 Naish explained that it was the ice sheets and glaciers trapped below the ice shelf that could add new water in the case of the ice shelf melting.